oddworx/monorepo/contracts/README.md

 ## Why

+Two reasons:

-Two reasons: unit-testing in other projects and setting up a test chain for testing user-interfaces.
+* unit-testing in other projects
+* easy setup up of test chain with all contracts

 **Unit Testing**